CesiumGS/3d-tiles/specification/ImplicitTiling/README.md

 #### Tile Metadata

 When tiles are listed explicitly within a tileset, each tile's metadata is also embedded explicitly within the tile definition.
 When the tile hierarchy is _implicit_, as enabled by implicit tiling, tiles are not listed exhaustively and metadata cannot be directly embedded in tile definitions.
-To support metadata for tiles within implicit tiling schemes, property values for all available tiles in a subtree are encoded in a compact [*Binary Table Format*](../Metadata/README.md#binary-table-format) defined by the 3D Metadata Specification.
+To support metadata for tiles within implicit tiling schemes, property values for all available tiles in a subtree are encoded in a [property table](../Metadata/ReferenceImplementation/PropertyTable/README.md).
 The binary representation is particularly efficient for larger datasets with many tiles.

 Tile metadata exists only for available tiles and is tightly packed by an increasing tile index according to the [Availability Ordering](#availability).
-Each available tile must have a value — representation of missing values within a tile is possible only with the `noData` indicator defined by the *Binary Table Format*.
+Each available tile must have a value — representation of missing values within a tile is possible only with the `noData` indicator defined by the [*Binary Table Format*](../Metadata/README.md#binary-table-format) specification.

 > **Implementation note:** To determine the index into a property value array for a particular tile, count the number of available tiles occurring before that index, according to the tile Availability Ordering.
 If `i` available tiles occur before a particular tile, that tile's property values are stored at index `i` of each property value array.
 These indices may be precomputed for all available tiles, as a single pass over the subtree availability buffer.